bakdata/kpops/docs/docs/resources/variables/config_env_vars.md

 ### Pipeline config environment variables

 The default setup is shown.
 These variables are an alternative to the settings in `config.yaml`.
-Variables marked as required can instead be set in the pipeline config.# temp_config_env_vars
+Variables marked as required can instead be set in the pipeline config.
 |          Name           |Default Value|Required|                                                                                Description                                                                                 |   Setting name    |
 |-------------------------|-------------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|
 |KPOPS_ENVIRONMENT        |             |True    |The environment you want to generate and deploy the pipeline to.
 Suffix your environment files with this value (e.g. defaults_development.yaml for environment=development).|environment        |